SJV-S/OpenCelerator/README.md

 #### Linux

 OpenCelerator is available as an AppImage and Flatpak, so FUSE or Flatpak need to be installed.
 If using the AppImage, do not place it in privileged directories.
-Tahoma is used as the default font on Windows and Mac, so consider installing Tahoma if you want the exact same chart appearance as the majority of users.
-Otherwise, DejaVu Sans is the fallback, which is likely fine in most cases.
+Tahoma is the default font on Windows and Mac, so consider installing Tahoma if you want the exact same chart appearance as the majority of users.
+Otherwise, DejaVu Sans is the fallback – which is likely fine in most cases.

 _AppImage_
 ```